-Significant judgement is required to apply lease accounting rules under Appendix "C" of Ind AS 17 "Determining whether an Arrangement contains a Lease".
-In assessing the applicability to arrangements entered into by the Company, management has exercised judgement to evaluate customer's right to use the underlying assets, substance of the transaction including legally enforced arrangements and other significant terms and conditions of the arrangement to conclude whether the arrangements meet the criteria under Appendix "C".
+Significant judgement is required to apply lease accounting rules under Ind AS 116 "Leases".
+In assessing the applicability to arrangements entered into by the Company, management has exercised judgement to evaluate customer's right to use the underlying assets, substance of the transaction including legally enforced arrangements and other significant terms and conditions of the arrangement to conclude whether the arrangements meet the criteria under Finance Lease.